St Andrew's Church, Brussels

-St Andrew's Church in Brussels (Ixelles) is a congregation in membership of both the Church of Scotland and the United Protestant Church in Belgium (EPUB/VPKB) (in French Église Protestante Unie de Belgique and in Dutch Verenigde Protestantse Kerk in België.)
+St Andrew's Church in Brussels (Ixelles) is a congregation in membership of both the Church of Scotland and the United Protestant Church in Belgium (EPUB/VPKB) (in French Église Protestante Unie de Belgique and Dutch Verenigde Protestantse Kerk in België.)
 Services are conducted in English.
-The congregation's mission statement is "We aspire to follow Jesus in bringing the knowledge of God's love to all".

 In 1830, a Presbyterian Scots Kirk was founded in Belgium and the Reverend Charles Siveright was the first minister.
-However after the Belgian revolution, there are no further written records of this church.
+However, after the Belgian Revolution, there are no further written records of this church.
 In 1898, The Reverend Francis Gordon was sent to Belgium and conducted Presbyterian church services in various locations in Brussels.
 This arrangement with services in different places continued for 27 years.
 The Reverend George R.S.
 Reid took over from Gordon as minister in 1899 and 150 people attended a Congregational meeting that year.
-In 1900, the first Elders were ordained. the Kirk Session set up and a special fund created to raise money for building a church.
+In 1900, the first Elders were ordained. the Kirk Session set up and a special fund was created to raise money for building a church.
 In 1900 the Brussels congregation was included in the Church of Scotland Presbytery of Edinburgh.
-As of 2016 it is part of the Church of Scotland's International Presbytery (formerly known as the Presbytery of Europe).
+As of 2016, it is part of the Church of Scotland's International Presbytery (formerly known as the Presbytery of Europe).